Katello/katello/engines/bastion/README.md

 ## Linting ##

-Linting is controlled by the JSHint library.
+#### JavaScript

+To enforce JavaScript guidelines, we use the [JSHint](http://jshint.com/) library via [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint).
 The configuration being used by the project is located at the root of the Bastion engine in the `.jshintrc` file.

-To run just the linter:
+To run the JavaScript linter:

     grunt jshint

+#### HTML

+To check HTML code, we use [grunt-htmlhint](https://github.com/yaniswang/grunt-htmlhint) which uses the lint checks from [HTMLHint](http://htmlhint.com/).

+To run the HTML linter:

+    grunt htmlhint

 ## Conventions ##